Anawalt Logo

 7. Lettuce and Chervil: Chervil deters slugs and enhances lettuce growth.

-8. Cabbage and Thyme: Thyme helps repel cabbage worms, making it an excellent companion for cabbage.
+8. Cabbage and Thyme: Thyme helps repel cabbage worms.

 9. Beets and Kohlrabi: These plants grow well together as they have different nutrient needs and growth habits, reducing competition.